-FR 105 Reading French 5 credits

-FR 106 Reading French 5 credits

-An intensive two-course program of French for reading and translation with a prehension. study of written ccuracy and com-

-FR 115 French Language I 5 credits

-FR 125 French Language II 5 credits

-FR 135 French Language III 5 credits

-FR 215 French Language IV 5 credits

-FR 225 French Language V 5 credits

-FR 235 French Language VI 5 credits

-An intuitive approach to understa nding, speaking, read-

-An intuitive approach to understanding, speaking, reading and writing French.
+FR 105 FR 106 Reading French5 creditsReading French5 creditsAn intensive two-course program of study of writtenFrench for reading and translation with accuracy and comprehension.
+FR 115 FR 125 FR 135 FR 215 FR 225 FR 235 French Language I5 creditsFrench Language II5 creditsFrench Language III5 creditsFrench Language IV5 creditsFrench Language V5 creditsFrench Language VI5 creditsAn intuitive approach to understanding, speaking, reading and writing French.
 These courses constitute a systematic, programmed study of the French language.
 All of the French Language courses are taught in French.
 FR 315 French Culture and Civilization 5 credits An introduction to French culture and civilization with emphasis on the basic traditions and structures of French society.

-- FR 325 Introduction to French Literature 5 credits A general study of literary French done in the context of a survey of the major texts, authors, and movements in French literature with emphasis placed on the theories and techniques of literary analysis. - FR 415 French Literature and Culture, 19th Century 5 credits A study of the literary movements in 19th century French literature based on an historical approach to representative authors and works. - FR 425 French Literature and Culture, 17th Century 5 credits A study of the development of 17th century French Classicism as it is reflected in the major works of the period.
+FR 325 Introduction to French Literature 5 credits A general study of literary French done in the context of a survey of the major texts, authors, and movements in French literature with emphasis placed on the the- ories and techniques of literary analysis.
+FR 415 French Literature and Culture, 19th Century 5 credits A study of the literary movements in 19th century French literature based on an historical approach to representative authors and works.

+FR 425 French Literature and Culture, 17th Century 5 credits A study of the development of 17th century French Classicism as it is reflected in the major works of the period.